 - Floss daily

-- Try an electric toothbrush to help remove plaque
+- Use an electric toothbrush to help remove plaque

-- Try to avoid chewing on hard or sticky foods
+- Avoid chewing on hard or sticky foods

 - Rinse with an antibacterial mouthwash